ZLoverty/GNF-paper/README.md

 ## When should I start a new version?

 Rule of thumb is to do it whenever a stable version, or an acceptable version is reached.
 Each version should be a complete document, rather than having some issues unresolved.
+If major change is made, for example *title* or *story line* changes, a new version should start.

 ## Versions